Jagarajdev/Jagarajdev/README.md

-- 👋 Hi, I’m @Jagarajdev
+- 👋 Hi, I’m @Jagarajdev,31
-- 👀 I’m interested in Web development/Mobile Development/
+- 👀 I’m interested in Web development/Mobile Development/ML/AI
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Web
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...